DMPS/Bad-Eggs/README.md

 <b> The Market:</b>

-"Billions of pounds of corrupt cash are flowing through the UK’s financial sector, according to an official report." - FT UK Businesses continue to export their products and services, currently valued at approximately £22.1 billion.
+"Billions of pounds of corrupt cash are flowing through the UK’s financial sector, according to an official report." - Vanessa Houlden, FT
+UK Businesses continue to export their products and services, currently valued at approximately £22.1 billion.

 <b>The Solution:</b>